-PART V-POSTAL SERVICES OUR SHIRE PART V.-POSTAL SERVICES
+PART V-POSTAL SERVICES

-34. Licensing of postal services.
+33. Licensing of postal services.

-- (1) A person shall not convey, deliver or distribute postal articles without a licence issued under this Act. - (2) A person shall not require a licence to convey, deliver or distribute the following postal articles 1291 virtuality for 81 (2) - articles for delivery to another person or persons to whom they are directed, without hire, reward or other profit or advantage for receiving, carrying or delivering them; Minimum proadcasting standards. - articles solely concerning goods or other property sent by land, water or air, and delivered with the goods or property to which the letters relate without hire, reward, profit or advantage for receiving them, and the articles are open to inspection and have subscribed on them the words "consignee's articles" or other words to that effect.
-I viggs the larst Schedule to the Press and Journalist Act.
+(1) A person shall not convey, deliver or distribute postal articles without a licence is sued under this Act.

+- (2) A person shall not require a licence to convey, deliver or distribute the following postal articles- - (a) articles for delivery to another person or persons to whom they are directed, without hire, reward or other profit or advantage for receiving, carrying or delivering them; - (b) articles solely concerning goods or other property sent by land, water or air, and delivered with the goods or property to which the letters relate without hire, reward, profit or advantage for receiving them, and the articles are open to inspection and have subscribed on them the words "consignee's articles" or other words to that effect.

-35. Subcontracting by a licensee.
+34. Subcontracting by a licensee.

-- (1) In the case of postal services, a licensee may use a subcontractor to perform the services subject to the licensee's responsibility to comply with all obligations and conditions under the licence and this Act. - (2) The liability of a subcontractor of a licensee under subsection (1) in the collection, transmission or delivery of any postal article or for loss or delay of or damage to the article or any other loss or damage in relation to the performance of postal services shall be the same as the liability of the licensee.
-(2) A person who contravenes this section commits an offence - (3) Subsection (2) does not affect the liability of the currency points or imprisonment not subcontractor to the licensee.
+- (1) In the case of postal services, a licensee may use a subcontractor to perform the services subject to the licensee's responsibility to comply with all obligations and conditions under the licence and this Act. - (2) The liability of a subcontractor of a licensee under subsection (1) in the collection, transmission or delivery of any postal article or for loss or delay of or damage to the article or any other loss or damage in relation to the performance of postal services shall be the same as the liability of the licensee. - (3) Subsection (2) does not affect the liability of the subcontractor to the licensee.

-- 36. Protection of postal articles.
+35. Protection of postal articles.